Access photogrammetry data

 Contents pane with renamed layer

-Save button
+Save Project button

 Generate 3D buildings

 The ArcGIS Pro project that you downloaded includes a series of tasks to help guide you through the process of taking your datasets and generating 3D models from them.
 You'll use your three layers and these tasks to create Pleasanton's 3D buildings.
-First, you'll create an nDSM, which will be necessary when you want to give your buildings height and a properly shaped roof.
+First, you'll create an nDSM, which will be necessary when you want to give your building footprints height and a properly shaped roof.

 Create an nDSM

-First, you'll create a nDSM, or normalized digital surface model, using raster functions.
-An nDSM is created when a DTM is subtracted from a DSM.
+An nDSM (normalized digital surface model) is created when a DTM is subtracted from a DSM.
 The result is an elevation raster that represents the ground-level elevations of features, as well as their height.
+You'll use a raster function to create an nDSM.

 Raster Functions button